jacobm789/dotfiles/README.md

 * Clone repo
 * cd into it
+* cp .stow-local-ignore.template .stow-local-ignore and edit to exclude what you don't want symlinked
-* Run "stow -nv .", and if everything looks good, "stow ."
+* Run "stow -nv .", and when everything looks good, "stow ."
 * Manually symlink btop config based on which version you have